1. Introduction

 }

-We’re just overriding the getIdentifier() method, which is in charge of turning the identifiers to lower case in the super-class.
-Here we’re using it to convert them to upper case.
+We’re just overriding the getIdentifier() method, which is responsible for converting the identifiers in the superclass to lowercase.
+Here, we’re using it to convert them to uppercase.

 spring.jpa.hibernate.naming.physical-strategy=com.baeldung.namingstrategy.UpperCaseNamingStrategy